nus-cs2103-AY2223S1/tp/docs/_ug/KeyDefinitions.md

 Tags can be renamed and these changes would be reflected on all items immediately.

-FoodRem Tags are unique by name and case-insensitive.
+FoodRem Tags are unique by name and case-sensitive.
 This means you cannot add two or more tags of the same name.

 #### Flags